dirk-dev/Bamazon/README.md

 <kbd> <img src = "images/gifs/run_schema.gif"/> <kbd>

 4. Delete the existing code and paste in the contents of the `bamazon_seeds.sql` file.
 This will import the data into the database.
 Click the left-most lighting bolt and click the refresh. expand the tables, and select the product table.
 Three small black icons will appear to the right.
 Click the right-most one, which looks like a small spreadsheet with a lightning bolt in the corner.
 This will display a preview of the database structure.
 Confirm that the table was created.
-You can also check the Output window on the bottom for any error messsages.
+You can also check the Output window on the bottom for any error messages.

 <kbd> <img src = "images/gifs/run_seeds.gif"/> <kbd>